 Who We Are

-RSPCA ACT has recently celebrated our 60th birthday at our current location in Weston Creek.
-Just as we have done at the beginning of our organisation’s history, we continue to help, protect and advocate for better welfare for animals in our local community.
+RSPCA ACT has been at its current facility in Weston since 1955.
+Just as we have done at the beginning of our organistion’s history, we continue to help, protect and advocate for better welfare for animals in our local community.

-The challenge is big, the numbers are bigger, but rest assured that RSPCA ACT stands ready to meet this demanding workload with your help.
-You can be proud in the knowledge that your RSPCA Shelter has an extraordinary team of staff and volunteers that ensure that we locally have one of the best animal welfare statistics in the country as NO animals here are euthanised because of lack of space.
+You can be proud in the knowledge that your RSPCA ACT has an extraordinary team of staff, volunteers and supporters that ensure we locally have one of the best animal welfare statistics in the country, with no animals euthanised due to space constraints.

-We love what we do, but we know that it takes a community to make a significant difference to the lives of animals in our local area.
+We love what we do, but it takes a community to make a significant difference to the lives of abandoned, abused and neglected animals in the ACT.

-RSPCA ACT has a work force of about 400 people in the ACT, 350 of these people undertake unpaid voluntary work, while the remaining 50 fill permanent and casual paid positions.
+RSPCA ACT has a work force of both paid and volunteer staff at the Weston shelter.
 You can find out more about paid and unpaid work at RSPCA ACT in our volunteering and employment opportunities sections on this website.

 RSPCA ACT is an incorporated association in the ACT.
-This status requires us to have members and hold meetings from time to time with an elected council of nine governing Board Members.
-Six of the nine Board Members are elected each year at our AGM.
-The others are appointed.
+This status requires us to have members and hold meetings from time to time with an elected council of governing Board Members.

 The Board is led by the President and is responsible for overall governance, strategic direction setting and policy development.

 The day to day business of RSPCA ACT is managed by the Chief Executive Officer.

-RSPCA ACT is registered charity which means all donations over $2 are tax deductible
+RSPCA ACT is a registered charity which means all donations over $2 are tax deductible.

 The Five Freedoms For Animals